-Lager: This feature will explore the performance of this category in detail, investigating the factors that have led to average prices falling.
-Nevertheless, some brands are still flying; so who have been the casualties and heroes of the past year in lager?
+Lager: This feature will explore the performance of this category in detail, investigating the factors that have led to average prices climbing 2.5%.
+Are standard, lower abv brands losing space?
+Are retailers prioritising premium mainstream variants and world lagers?